Leaning Tower of Shelves

 This leaning ladder shelf unit may look lightweight and easy to topple.
 But don’t be fooled.
 It’s a real workhorse.
 The 33-1/2 in. x 82-3/4 in. tower features five unique, tray-like shelves of different depths to hold a wide variety of items up to 13-1/4 in. tall.
 Despite its 10-degree lean, the unit is surprisingly sturdy and its open design won’t overpower a room.

-Whether you choose to make this piece more functional, as in this office setting, or place it in a family room to showcase treasures, the basic construction is the same.
+Whether you choose to make this piece more functional, as in this office setting, or place it in the family room to showcase treasures, the basic construction is the same.
 You select the type of wood and stain or paint to dress it up or down to fit the look of any room.
 We built our unit with red oak and oak veneer plywood and finished it with two coats of red oak stain.
 The beauty of this project is that any wood species will work.
 If you plan to paint it, select alder or aspen for the solid parts and birch for the plywood.

 All the materials can be purchased in home centers or lumberyards.
 The only special tools you’ll need are a power miter box for crisp angle cuts and an air-powered brad nailer for quick assembly and almost invisible joints.
 And you’ll have to rustle up an old clothes iron for applying oak edge-banding material.
 Once you’ve gathered all the material, you can build the shelf unit in one afternoon.